Josue-JP/Arch-Install/README.md

 As you can see chooseing Arch Linux from the grub menu will prompt you with a password to login into the decrypted device, and later it will ask for a user login with a password.

 ### What to do after?
-First of all, props to you for making it this far but as you can see, Arch linux is basically a black void right now.
-What you need to do is to choose a way to display your files, applications, and programs.
+First of all, props to you for making it this, far but as you can see Arch linux is basically a black void right now.
+What you need to do now is to choose a way to display your files, applications, and programs.

 Below are documents I have written that handle the display and management of files, applications, and programs:
-- Hyprland
+- Hyprland (In Progress)
-- KDE plasma
+- KDE plasma (In Progress)

 For more information about window managers or desktop environments please refer to other trusted sources.